 Predominantly, if the metal part used in compression molding is tension or compression loaded, a ratio of metal part thickness to its extensional modulus, multiplied by the Bulk Molding Compound (BMC) material modulus (tension, compression, or flexural), is a successful formula to follow to achieve stiffness.

 If the part is loaded in bending, it could be possible to make the metal part thicker, however, this is not necessarily needed.
-Ribs are easily added to a compression molded part to add additional stiffness with negligible material weight increase.
+Ribs are easily added to a compression-molded part to add additional stiffness with the negligible material weight increase.
 Many companies, like Toray, give easy to navigate graphs for a variety of metals compared to BMC.